pchain-org/pweb3/docs/web3-del.rst

 .. code-block:: javascript

-    del.cancelCandidate([, callback])
+     web3.del.cancelCandidate(from,gasPrice [, callback])

-Create a new transaction to cancel the Candidate qualification, if the address has deposited proxied balance, it will be refund at the end of epoch, otherwise will be refund immediately.
-The RPC method used is ``del_cancelCandidate``.
+Create a new transaction to become a Candidate (with specific security deposit and commission fee rate).

 ----------
 Parameters